Shopify/hydrogen/templates/skeleton/guides/search/search.md

 ### How to customize the way the results look?

-Simply go to `/app/components/SearchResults` and look for the compound component for any give results type. e.g change how page results look
+Simply go to `/app/components/SearchResults.txx` and look for the compound component you want to modify.

+For example, let's render articles in a horizontal flex container

 ```diff
 SearchResults.Pages = function({